Article

 • Capital Efficiency: $250,000 for pure captives matches Tennessee's entry point while introducing unique dormancy options to reduce administrative costs.

-• Regulatory Agility: 30-day approval aligns with industry leaders, and expanded regulator authority enables faster coverage/investment approvals. *Note that formation time for cell captive is considerably less for nearly all domiciles.
+• Regulatory Agility: 30-day approval aligns with industry leaders, and expanded regulator authority enables faster coverage/investment approvals.
+Note that formation time for cell captives is considerably less for nearly all domiciles.

 • Tennessee: Demonstrated scalability with 59% economic growth (2015–2016) and premium volume nearing $3B.
 Its mature ecosystem includes rapid licensing and dormant captive tax exemptions.